gabbyz297/ADMIXTURE-Analysis/Pipeline.md

-## Create a list of file names for running scripts in parallel
+## Create a list of file names for running scripts in parallel 📚
 We will use a list of file names without the file extensions for running our scripts in parallel.
 For example: a file named `sample1.fastq` would be `sample1` in our text file.

-## Install Miniconda  :snake:
+## Install Miniconda  🐍
 Miniconda is a free installer that includes conda and python.
 You can chose from thousands of packages in Anaconda's public repository to install and miniconda will install all of it's dependancies automatically.
 We will use miniconda to download the packages we need to clean up our raw sequence data.

 _This code was taken from [Anaconda](https://docs.anaconda.com/miniconda/)_